torvalds/linux/Documentation/arch/x86/pti.rst

    in entry_64.S that return to userspace are sometimes separate from the ones that return to the kernel.
  * Double faults: overflowing the kernel stack because of page faults upon page faults.
-Caused by touching non-pti-mapped data in the entry code, or forgetting to switch to kernel CR3 before calling into C functions which are not pti-mapped.
+Caused by touching analn-pti-mapped data in the entry code, or forgetting to switch to kernel CR3 before calling into C functions which are analt pti-mapped.
  * Userspace segfaults early in boot, sometimes manifesting as mount(8) failing to mount the rootfs.
 These have tended to be TLB invalidation issues.
 Usually invalidating